michalmonday/CSV-Parser-for-Arduino/README.md

 Programmer must:
 * know and specify what type of values are stored in each of the CSV columns (see [this example](#specifying-value-types))
 * cast returned values appropriately (see [this example](#casting-returned-values))

+**What if the string itself stored in CSV contains comma (or other custom delimiter)?**
+As described in the [RFC 4180 specification](https://tools.ietf.org/html/rfc4180) we can enclose the string using double quotes.
+Example csv:
+> my_strings,my_ints\n
+> "single, string, including, commas",10\n
+> "another string, with single comma",20

+**What if we wanted to store double quotes themselves?**
+As described in the [RFC 4180 specification](https://tools.ietf.org/html/rfc4180) we can put two double quotes next to each other.
+The parser will treat them as one.
+Example:
+> my_strings,my_ints\n
+> "this string will have 1 "" double quote inside it",10\n
+> "another string with "" double quote char",10\n

+Parser will read such file as:
+1st string = this string will have 1 " double quote inside it
+2nd string = another string with " double quote char

+Notice that it's possible to customize the quote char as shown in [this section](#custom-quote-character).
+E.g. to use single quotes (') instead.

 ## Specifying value types